George Stueland

 George Anton Stueland was an American professional baseball pitcher who played in Major League Baseball for the Chicago Cubs in the early 1920s.
 A native of Algona, Iowa, he pitched in 45 games across parts of four seasons for the Cubs.
 He pitched right-handed.

+Pitching for the Sioux Falls Soos in 1921, Stueland compiled a 22-9 record on the season, leading the Dakota League in victories.
+Following his season with Sioux Falls, Stueland his major league debut with the Chicago Cubs after the conclusion of the Dakota League regular season.
+On September 7, 1921, before the final Sioux Falls home game, the Sioux Falls team presented Stueland with a gold watch and a pair of spikes.
+The fans in attendance passed a hat collecting money that was presented to Stueland prior to his departure to Chicago to join the Cubs.

-Stueland died on September 9, 1964 in Onawa, Iowa, by falling head first and drowning in his luxury duck pond.
+Stueland died on September 9, 1964, in Onawa, Iowa.